quixio/quix-streams/README.md

 Using Quix Streams, you can currently:

 - Write time-series and non time-series data to a Kafka Topic
 - Read time-series and non time-series data from a Kafka Topic

-- Process data by reading it from one Kafka Topic and writing back the results to another one.
+- Process data by reading it from one Kafka Topic, process it and writing back the results to another one.
 - Group data by Streams attaching metadata to them

 ## Getting Started 🏄